ailmanki/NS2_GunGame/README.md

 **Spawn protection** duration can be modified by mapper per GunGame map.
 The time can be specified by seconds in ns2_gamerules entity  (default 3 seconds).
 Recommended spawn protection durations are:
 * Default **3 seconds** definitely suits medium sized maps like *gg_shelter* & *gg_pyramid*.
-* Small arena based maps like *gg_basic* and *gg_mini_mario* should have small spawn protection time around **1.5 second**.
+* Small arena based maps like *gg_basic* and *gg_mini_mario_2* should have small spawn protection time around **1.5 second**.
 Because elsewhere a jetpack marine can get to the other side of the map and score 1 - 2 kills without taking any damage at all.
 * Large and complex maps like *gg_match*, where is hard to prevent spawn killing as spawn locations are open and big/complex enough to hide enemy should have spawn protection duration increased to around **5 to 8 second**.

 **Powerups** are experimental feature introduces into GunGame recently.
 They are not usual in GunGame modifications of other games (i.e. CounterStrike), but player can experience powerups in arena match games like: Doom, Quake or Unreal Tournament.